 Okay, we’re going to get a bit weird here.
 But every year for decades, Liberal, Kansas has been the site of women racing down the street flipping pancakes — apron, frying pan, and all.
 The tradition goes way, way back to England, who we compete with to this day.
 That’s right.
 Liberal and the town of Olney in England take pride in a 415-yard sprint that only lasts about a minute.
 But if you’ve seen it (or run it), it’s the most thrilling, most patriotic, most bizarre event you will ever encounter.
 Girls, bring one home for the US of A, then we can all eat a heaping stack of flapjacks at the festival.

-When it’s that running weather that’s straight up brisk (aka absolutely bone-chilling), the Hot Chocolate 15k and 5k, unsurprisingly, gives you something that’s sure to warm you up: a piping cup of cocoa.
+When running weather hits and it’s straight up brisk (aka absolutely bone-chilling), the Hot Chocolate 15k and 5k, unsurprisingly, gives you something that’s sure to warm you up: A piping cup of cocoa.
 The mug comes at the finish, but all along the route (now in a city near you), you can score a number of delicious marshmallow treats.
-Here are some crazy stats: This season alone, they’ll have 12,600 gallons hot chocolate for runners and 4,000lbs of melted chocolate per race.
-At least you’ll have that sugar high to keep you moving!
+Here are some crazy stats: This season alone, they’ll have 12,600 gallons hot chocolate for runners and 4,000 lbs of melted chocolate per race.
+At least you’ll have a sweet sugar high to keep you moving!

-If you live near Philly and love craft beer, consider yourself blessed.
-The Great American Brewery Runs are a series of five races: Fox Trot 5k in Pottstown, PA; Flying Fish 5k in Somerdale, NJ; 5,000 Yards Dash in Philadelphia; River Horse 6k in Ewing, NJ; and the Fordham & Dominion 10k in Dover, DE.
+If you live near on the East Coast and love craft beer, consider yourself blessed.
+The Great American Brewery Runs are a series of nine races: The Loose Canon 5K in Halethorpe, MD; Fox Trot 5k in Pottstown, PA; The Chosen Run 5K in Clifton Park, NY; The Hi-Wire Brewing 5K in Asheville, NC; the Heady Trotter in Stowe, VT; the 5000 Yards Dash in Philadelphia, PA; The ADK 5K in Lake George, NY; and the Flying Fish 5K in Somerdale, NJ.
 They celebrate all the best things about being American, like running really fast for a cold one, local craft adult beverages, live music, a swarm of food trucks, and yard games (play life-size beer pong and Jenga).
 God bless the Brewery Runs!

 During St. Patrick’s Day celebrations, we all have a beer or two.
-But this festive race in Chicago and Indianapolis encourages it (peer pressure by the thousands).
+But this festive race in Chicago, Indianapolis, Louisville, and Rockford encourages it (peer pressure by the thousands).
 Throw on your green and toe the starting line with fellow thirsty racers.
-Once the starting gun sounds, it’s just like any other 5k… except you’ll be drinking a 3oz. beer from local breweries five times during the race.
-Afterward, join the sea of green at the after-party (in Arlington Heights in Chi-town and Military Park in Indy), complete with a pint of your choosing.
+Once the starting gun sounds, it’s just like any other 5k… except you’ll be drinking a 3oz beer from local breweries five times during the race.
+Afterward, join the sea of green at the after-party, complete with a pint of your choosing.

 In competitive running, there’s carb-loading, and then there’s carb-rewarding.
-In Portland’s case, they’re all for the latter.
-Their annual Pints to Pasta 10k & Half Marathon will have you run a delightful (now flatter, thanks to a course change) trek through downtown PDX.
-Yes, the race is spectacular… but now on to the carbs.
-Not only will you be treated to your fill of a Full Sail brew or some Barefoot wine or bubbly, but you also get the pasta feast.
+In Hood River, OR’s (near Portland) case, they’re all for the latter.
+Their annual Pints to Pasta 10k & Half Marathon will have you run a delightful trek through scenic farmland and end on the banks of the Columbia River.
+Yes, the race is spectacular… but now, on to the carbs.
+Not only will you be treated to your fill of a Full Sail brew or some Barefoot wine or bubbly, but you’ll also get the pasta feast.
 Refuel with heaping plates pasta and salad, and stuff your pockets with bread (we won’t tell).

 Wow, some people will really go the distance for a quality beer.
-And those who run the Bend Beer Chase in – you guessed it – Bend, Oregon know that the only way to finish a punishing six-person, 50-mile ultra race is by punishing your liver.
-Once the last member of your squad crosses the finish line, you’ll walk as a team on the final “Keg Leg”, a crawl of seven local breweries for the ultimate refreshment.
+And those who run the Beer Chase in Oregon, California, and Colorado know that the only way to finish a punishing six-person ultra race is by punishing your liver.
+Once the last member of your squad crosses the finish line, you’ll walk as a team on the final “Keg Leg,” a crawl of 12-20 local breweries for the ultimate refreshment.
 But we’ll head this question off from the start: No, your team van does not need “road sodas”.